bertofurth/Seagate-Central-Utils/screen/README-screen.md

 https://www.gnu.org/software/screen/screen

 GNU screen is useful when connecting to a "headless" server like the Seagate Central because it means that only one ssh session needs to be established to the server, but within that one session, multiple sessions running different terminal processes can be managed.
+For example, you can quickly switch between "screens", or display multiple "screens" at once all within the one primary ssh session.

 Another feature of GNU screen is that the primary ssh session can be disconnected but the terminal sessions within screen will keep running.
-This means that processes invoked in the shell can continue to run even when the client ssh session is disconnected.
+This means that processes invoked in a "screen" can continue to run even when the client ssh session is disconnected.
 Later on the connection to the existing screen session can be resumed.